syncfusion-content/ej2-react-docs/ej2-react/ai-coding-assistants/overview.md

 ## Unlimited Access

-Syncfusion<sup style="font-size:70%">&reg;</sup> offers unlimited access to the AI Coding Assistants, with no limitations on:
+Syncfusion<sup style="font-size:70%">&reg;</sup> offers unlimited access to the AI Coding Assistant, with no limitations on:

 * Number of requests
 * Components usage
-* Query types
+* Query formats
 * Usage duration

 This ensures users can fully leverage Syncfusion<sup style="font-size:70%">&reg;</sup> components to enhance their development experience without limitations.